kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 > **[VOICE CRACKLES BACK IN – NEW SPEAKER, YOUNG, BREATHLESS]**
 > *"She didn’t just smuggle tapes.
 She smuggled the idea that we could have voices.
 She left holes in the walls where we could plant them."*

 > _"...I don’t remember her real name.
-But we called her *Flicker.*"_
+But we called her **Flicker.**"_

 > *"And every time they'd raid our dorms for contraband, and come back empty-handed to their superiors?
 Every time they'd drop dead, and the company would file it as 'sudden heart failure'?
-Every time a girl disappears for three nights and comes back with something in her eyes?"*
+Every time a girl disappears for three nights and then **doesn't** come back bruised, beaten and raped?"*

 > *"That’s Flick."*